University Of California, Irvine

 Music as medicine: new study tests tunes for sickle cell relief

-Symptom relief Recruiting nowThis study looks at whether music therapy is a practical way to help teens and adults (ages 14+) with sickle cell disease feel better.
-Ninety people will be split into three groups: in-person music therapy, a mix of in-person and virtual music therapy, or health education.
+Symptom relief Recruiting nowThis study is testing whether music therapy can help improve quality of life for people with sickle cell disease.
+About 90 teens and adults will be split into three groups: in-person music therapy, a mix of in-person and virtual music therapy, or health education sessions.
 The ma…

 Phase: NA • Sponsor: University of California, Irvine • Aim: Symptom relief